alexec/www.alexecollins.com/source/2015-09-05-spring-boot-performance.html.md

 </dependency>
 ~~~

-Undertow uses around 90MB and has 13 threads:
+Undertow uses around 90MB and has ~13 threads:

 ![undertow](/images/undertow-spring-boot-jvisualvm.png)

 Conclusion
 ---
-These are a few small tips on improving the start time of your Spring Boot applications.
-The benefits are small for smaller application, but for large application can quickly become pronounced.
+These are a few small tips on improving the performance of your Spring Boot applications.
+The benefits are smaller for smaller applications, but for larger applications can quickly become pronounced.
 Try it out and tell me what you think.

 As usual, [the code is on Github](https://github.com/alexec/spring-boot-performance).